By Wayne L. Westcott

 As a comparison between standard exercise equipment and common items, the bacteria levels on exercise bike handles are 39 times higher than bacteria levels found on reusable cafeteria trays, and the bacteria levels on free-weight handles are 362 times higher than the bacteria levels found on toilet seats (Fitrated.com).
-Approximately 70 percent of the bacteria that live on exercise equipment may be potentially harmful to humans, which renders fitness facility germ-fighting procedures an important consideration.
+Approximately 70 percent of the bacteria that live on resistance training and aerobic training exercise equipment may be potentially harmful to humans, which renders fitness facility germ-fighting procedures an important consideration.

-Presently, best practices for facility and equipment cleanliness include the use of antibacterial soaps and disinfectant cleaning agents (spays and wipes).
+Presently, best practices for general facility, including resistance training and aerobic exercise equipment cleanliness, is the use of antibacterial soaps and disinfectant cleaning agents (spays and wipes).
 The most effective chemicals for destroying dangerous germs, such as MRSA, are ammonia-based quaternary compounds.
 However, these are impractical in most fitness facilities, as the wet chemicals must remain on the equipment for 5 to 10 minutes after spraying, and few members are likely to be this patient, especially during heavy-use times (Berg 2019).

-An alternative approach and a more permanent solution to the problem of touch surface bacteria, is the incorporation of copper surfaces on exercise equipment.
+An alternative approach and a more permanent solution to the problem of touch surface bacteria on resistance training and aerobic exercise equipment, is the incorporation of copper surfaces on exercise equipment.
 Antimicrobial copper is the only solid touch surface registered with the Environmental Protection Agency (EPA) to make public health claims.
-Consider that copper surfaces provide a non-chemical intervention that kills bacteria 24/7, does not wear out, does not adversely affect exercise equipment, is not harmful to humans, and destroys 99 percent of common bacteria and viruses (including MRSA and flu strains) on a continuing basis (Michels and MIchels 2016).
+Consider that copper surfaces provide a non-chemical intervention that kills bacteria 24/7, does not wear out, does not adversely affect either resistance training or aerobic exercise equipment, is not harmful to humans, and destroys 99 percent of common bacteria and viruses (including MRSA and flu strains) on a continuing basis (Michels and MIchels 2016).
 The concept timeline from initial laboratory testing on the antimicrobial effects of copper alloys until the actual installation of copper touch surfaces in hospitals was almost 13 years.
-Based on the knowledge and experience gained over this time span, it would be prudent for fitness facilities to begin implementation of copper touch surfaces in the near future.
-While this could include a variety of contact surfaces such as water fountains, showers, sinks/faucets, and locker handles, the most important touch surfaces for exercisers would logically be the grip areas on dumbbells, barbells, kettlebells, cable attachments, resistance equipment, and cardio equipment.
+Based on the knowledge and experience gained over this time span, it would be prudent for fitness facilities to begin implementation of copper touch surfaces at the minimum for resistance training and aerobic exercise equipment in the near future.
+While it makes sense to include a variety of contact surfaces such as water fountains, showers, sinks/faucets, and locker handles, the most important touch surfaces for exercisers would logically be the grip areas on dumbbells, barbells, kettlebells, cable attachments, resistance equipment, and cardio equipment.

 Presently, there is one exercise equipment company that offers EPA approved and patented antimicrobial copper touch surfaces on (otherwise) all steel dumbbells, barbells, kettlebells, and cable attachments.
 This company is Black Iron Strength (blackironstrength.com).
 Owner Tom Grace is a pioneer in developing precision and durable free-weights that have antimicrobial copper hand grips.
 If you are interested in providing your fitness program participants with exercise equipment and training facilities that have a reduced risk of infectious disease transmission, I suggest the following “best practices” for enhanced hygiene/sanitation:

-- EPA approved antimicrobial copper touchpoints on exercise equipment
+- EPA approved antimicrobial copper touchpoints on, minimally, resistance training equipment

 - Antibacterial soap in restrooms